 You’ll earn 1 point per $1 spent on all other purchases.

 The card comes with contactless chip-enabled technology and travel protection benefits like lost baggage, car rental insurance, trip accident insurance, and travel emergency assistance.
-Cardholders can transfer their points to popular airline loyalty programs like TrueBlue, Virgin Atlantic Flying Club, and Singapore Airlines KrisFlyer.
-There is no fee to transfer points but the minimum transfer is 1,000 points.
+In addition, cardholders can transfer their points to popular airline loyalty programs like TrueBlue, Virgin Atlantic Flying Club, and Singapore Airlines KrisFlyer.
+There is no fee to transfer points, but the minimum transfer is 1,000 points.

 Chase Sapphire Preferred